 Okay, so while the Shetland Sheepdog is on the larger side of the small dog sliding scale, the American Kennel Club still classifies them as small dogs.
 Thank goodness – there is no way we could have left them off of this list!

-These gorgeous watch dogs are known for their eagerness to please, trainability, and endurance.
-Like most herding dogs they are incredibly active, often bordering on restless, and require extensive exercise and mental training to keep them engaged.
+These gorgeous watchdogs are known for their eagerness to please, trainability, and endurance.
+Like most herding dogs they are incredibly active, often bordering on restlessness, and require extensive exercise and mental training to keep them engaged.

 A Shetland Sheepdog will be chomping at the bit to tackle a new challenge with you, and you can bet that they’ll hold you accountable the entire way.
 They might even beat you to the end!

 10. Smooth Fox Terrier